nasa/Transform-to-Open-Science/tops_faq.md

 <details>
   <summary><span style="font-size:x-large;">General Questions about TOPS</span></summary>
   <h4>NASA TOPS is a $40M mission over 5 years.
 How will those funds be spent?</h4>
   TOPS is across all of NASA’s Science Mission Directorate (SMD).
 The majority of the funding is to support training activities to help the SMD community learn about Open Sciences.
-This includes training that is tailored to the needs of the scientific communities of SMD.
-Opportunities will be announced that are available to all directorates and the different directorates are participating in the design and development of the project.
+This includes the development and ongoing iterations of the Open Science 101 curriculum and funding outreach efforts and training efforts both internal and external to NASA.

   <h4>What are the concrete objectives with the TOPS mission?
 What outcomes and deliverables are you pursuing?</h4>
   TOPS strategic goals are:
   <ol>
     <li> Support 20K researchers to earn NASA's open science badge
-    <li> lDouble the participation of historically excluded groups across NASA science, and
+    <li> Double the participation of historically excluded groups across NASA science, and
     <li> Enable five major scientific discoveries through open science principles.
   </ol>
  For goal 1, we will know the exact amount of people completing the course thanks to registration.
 For goal 2, we plan to solicit proposals in 2023 for high risk, high reward, science projects, across all of NASA science (e.g., planetary, heliophysics, astrophysics, biological and physical sciences, and Earth science), that are open from inception.
 These projects will be required to follow open science best practices.
 We will be able to measure success by whether they achieve the goals stated in their proposals, and contribute to a major advance in their field.
 For goal 3, we have internal metrics that we hope to make public, and can track participation by under-represented communities on NASA science teams, funded proposals, committee, and review panels.
 While these specific metrics may allow us to see if we reach our stated goals, we need to be able to measure our progress against our objectives as well: increasing adoption of open science and increasing participation in science by historically excluded groups.
 That requires a more nuanced set of metrics that we are continuing to develop.